projen/projen/docs/awscdk-construct.md

-# AWS CDK - Construct library
+# AWS CDK Construct Library

 This projen type is used for building AWS CDK constructs using the JSII.